 We ensure that the Australian Government's offshore decommissioning and remediation policies, and legislative frameworks, are robust.

-Read more about offshore decommissioning requirements on NOPSEMA’s website.
+Read the offshore decommissioning requirements and guidelines on NOPSEMA’s website.